Skip to main content

 Central African Republic LocationThe security situation

-In 2022 the Central African Armed Forces consolidated their control over the major urban centers.
-In rural areas, however, armed groups continue to perpetrate robberies, looting, illegal taxation, and extortion.
-Armed groups and government forces have been involved in violent incidents and human rights abuses against civilians.
-Last year saw new displacements in areas where violent clashes occurred, while return movements of displaced persons continued to be concentrated in urban areas.
+In 2022, the Central African Armed Forces consolidated their control over major urban centers.
+In rural areas, however, armed groups continue to engage in robbery, looting, illegal taxation, and extortion.
+Armed groups and government forces were involved in violent incidents and human rights abuses against civilians.
+In 2022, there were new displacements in areas where violent clashes occurred, while return movements of displaced persons continued to be concentrated in urban areas.

-However, insecurity and attacks against civilians, humanitarians, and UN peacekeeping forces continue.
-While relief agencies are working to help people affected by the conflict, the ongoing fighting and logistical constraints have impeded humanitarian efforts, particularly in the more remote areas of CAR.
+Violence and attacks against humanitarian workers and UN peacekeepers also continue.
+While relief agencies are working to support people affected by the conflict, ongoing fighting and logistical constraints have hampered humanitarian efforts, particularly in the more remote areas of the country.
+CAR remains one of the most dangerous countries for humanitarian workers.

 Donations